Chrome 67 arrives with Generic Sensor API and BigInt support

 auxclick,

 mouseup) for back and forward buttons on mice with five or more buttons.
 This allows back and forward mouse buttons to be prevented by applications such as games that wish to override them.
-On Windows, the right-hand Alt key serves as AltGraph (ISO-Level-3-Shift) on some layouts, such as many European language layouts, to allow generating additional printable-characters.
+On Windows, the right-hand Alt key serves as AltGraph (ISO-Level-3-Shift) on some layouts, such as many European language layouts, to allow generating additional printable characters.
 Internally the key generates Ctrl+Alt modifiers, so that Chrome reports all of Control, Alt, and AltGraph in the flags for these keys.

 - JavaScript: JavaScript now has a numeric primitive that provides support for arbitrary precision integers.
 Previously, numbers in JavaScript were represented as double-precision floats, giving them limited precision.
 Using the